 This Form 20-F contains certain "forward-looking statements".
 Forward-looking statements reflect the current view about future events.
-All statements other than statements of historical fact are forward-looking statements.
+All statements of historical fact are forward-looking statements.
 The use of any of the words "anticipate", "plan", "contemplate", "continue", "estimate", "expect", "intend", "propose", "might", "may", "will", "shall", "project", "should", "could", "would", "believe", "predict", "forecast", "pursue", "potential", "capable", "budget", "pro forma" and similar expressions are intended to identify forward-looking statements.
 Such statements include, but are not limited to, statements contained in this Form 20-F relating to our business strategy, our future operating results and liquidity and capital resources outlook.
 Forward-looking statements are based on our current expectations and assumptions regarding our business, the economy and other future conditions.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict.
 Our actual results may differ materially from those contemplated by the forward-looking statements.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements; our ability to execute our investment strategy on acceptable terms, including our ability to identify potential investments and to successfully negotiate the terms of such investments; our ability to raise capital to fund continuing operations; our ability to mange planned growth and integrate new business opportunities into existing operations; a continued decline in general economic conditions nationally and internationally; our ability to protect our intellectual property rights; the impact of any infringement actions or other litigation brought against us; competition from other providers; changes in government regulation; and other factors (including the risks contained in the section of this Form 20-F entitled "Risk Fact
+They are neither statements of historical fact nor guarantees of assurance of future performance.
+We caution you therefore against relying on any of these forward-looking statements.
+Important factors that could cause actual results to differ materially from those in the forward-looking statements include, without limitation, our ability to execute our financing strategy on acceptable terms, including our ability to identify potential financing opportunities and to successfully negotiate the terms of such financing; our ability to raise capital to fund continuing operations; our ability to manage planned growth and integrate new business opportunities into existing operations; a continued decline in general economic conditions nationally and internationally; our ability to protect our intellectual property rights; the impact of any infringement actions or other li